Employment programs and workshops for newcomers

 Newcomer Entrepreneur Program

 Owning a business could be an attractive option for you in Canada.
-However, a lack of knowledge in business start-up and post-start-up, limited knowledge of Canadian workplace culture and having different cultural expectations of human resources can be barriers for newcomers’ success as entrepreneurs.
+However, a lack of knowledge of business start-up and post-start-up, limited familiarity with Canadian workplace culture and having different cultural expectations of human resources can present barriers to your success as an entrepreneur.

-Employment Assistance Service, in partnership with the PEI Connectors Program, offers a Newcomer Entrepreneur Program to help overcome barriers to your success as an entrepreneur in Canada.
+Employment Assistance Service, in partnership with the PEI Connectors Program, offers a Newcomer Entrepreneur Program to help overcome barriers to your success in Canada.
 Experts will guide participants through the components of a successful business plan.
 Each year the program is offered to twelve newcomers.

 - In-depth nine-week program, with eighteen sessions that build your knowledge